martinbjeldbak/fonecal/README.md

 # Fonecal

 f1cal parses [formula1.com](http://www.formula1.com/) for each Grand Prix and outputs an iCalendar file with every qualifying, practice, and race session for this year's 2014 Formula One season.
-All event times are converted to UTC time, allowing most  calendar applications to convert the event time to the user's current timezone.
+All event times are converted to UTC time, allowing calendars to convert the event time to the user's current timezone.

+The latest version of the calendar is hosted here: [martinbmadsen.dk/files/f1cal.ical](http://martinbmadsen.dk/files/f1cal.ical), and can be subscribed to in most calendar applications.

+Note: Most users do not need to read past this point.

 ## Installation